France's Macron keeps prime minister in place for "stability of the country" after chaotic election

 France’s main share index opened with a dip, but quickly recovered, possibly because markets had feared an outright victory for the far right or the leftist coalition.

 Prime Minister Gabriel Attal had said he would remain in office if needed but offered his resignation Monday morning.
 Macron, who named him just seven months ago, immediately asked him to stay on “to ensure the stability of the country.”
-Macron's top political allies joined the meeting with Attal at the presidential palace.
+Macron's top political allies joined the meeting with Attal at the presidential palace, which ended after about 90 minutes.

 Attal on Sunday made clear that he disagreed with Macron’s decision to call the surprise elections.
 The results of two rounds of voting left no obvious path to form a government for either the leftist coalition that came in first, Macron’s centrist alliance, or the far right.